 - What does the columbine flower symbolize?

-- Columbine Meanings in Cultural Mythology and Folklore
+- Columbine Flower Meaning in Mythology and Folklore

 - Celtic Columbine Meanings